MarioGar25/Trend-of-forest-areas/README.md

     pointid: Input ID

-    EU_conv_tr: Euclidean distance of the input to conventional railroad tracks.
-One unit represents 250 m.

-    'EU_hv_tr': Euclidean distance of the input to high-speed railroad tracks.
-One unit represents 250 m.

-    'EU_mj_road': Euclidean distance of the input to highways, freeways and national roads.
-One unit represents 250 m.

-    'EU_sec_roa': Euclidean distance of the input to conventional roads.
+    'EU_road': Euclidean distance of the input to roads.
 One unit represents 250 m.

     'EU_sett': Euclidean distance of the input to poblations.
 One unit represents 250 m.